piotrek111/swagger-petstore-test/FUNCTIONAL TEST CASES.md

 #### Case 1: Add a new pet with minimum required parameters (_name_ and one _image link_ available)
 ##### Preconditions:
-- `petId` for this request hasn't been used before (i.e. there's no existing pet with this id)
 - JSON payload for the request has only `name` and a single url string in `photoUrls` array
 ##### Steps:
 - Perform POST request with specified petId and JSON payload
 ##### Expected results:
 - Server returns 200 - OK
-- response body contains JSON payload with the supplied values for `petId`, `name` and image url
+- response body contains JSON payload with the supplied values for `name` and image url
+- auto-generated `id` value conforms to the requirement (it's a long integer)

 ***